walles/loadviz/README.md

 - Make sure the visualization doesn't start out as all-black
 - Replace the whole visualization with red user flames from the bottom and green system flames from the top
+- Run (a release build!) by default on Johan's desktop
+- Test that `diff()` handles wrapping CPU counters correctly